96005 PRIVATE LEONARD BARNETT

 Leonard earned the British War Medal and Victory Medal.

-It is noticed that Leonards headstone is placed directly next to that of 350387 Pte George Henry Crudgeington MM.
+It is noticed that Leonard's headstone is placed directly next to that of 350387 Pte George Henry Crudgeington MM.
 7th Battalion London Regiment.
 This indicates that two bodies lay in the same grave.
-Crudgeingtons Military Medal award appears in the London Gazzette of March 1918.
-He was born in Bethnel Green on the 22nd June 1897 and died of wounds in the 5th General Hospital, Rouen on the 1st May 1918.
+Crudgeingtons' Military Medal award appears in the London Gazette of March 1918.
+He was born in Bethnal Green on the 22nd June 1897 and died of wounds in the 5th General Hospital, Rouen on the 1st May 1918.

 SOURCES